Craig Jones (grappler): Personal life

 Jones has also completed a Bachelor's degree in Behavioural Science (Psychology).
 In 2020, Jones moved to Puerto Rico with Gordon Ryan and other members of the Danaher Death Squad.
 In 2021, he relocated to Austin, Texas to found B Team Jiu-Jitsu.

 Jones operates an OnlyFans account, and has made appearances on several popular podcasts like Lex Fridman, The Joe Rogan Experience and InfoWars with Alex Jones.

+Jones' older brother, Adam Jones, is also a black belt in Brazilian jiu jitsu and is the jiu jitsu coach at Freestyle MMA in Windang, New South Wales and operates Scrap Mats, a jiu jitsu fight promotion.